 A practice valuation helps both parties in a sale.
 Not only does it provide guidance relative to a potential practice value, but it also provides insight into potential financing options for a buyer.

 The truth is, no matter what a practice valuation may determine, a dental practice’s true value is what a potential buyer can afford.
 And since most incoming dentists require some form of acquisition financing, they must be able to prove to their lender that the loan amount is reasonable for the practice.
 That’s why a smart seller will share a practice valuation with a potential buyer relatively early in the process so that the buyer has all the information their lender needs to determine financing options.

 Practice valuations are generally considered current for approximately 6 to 12 months, barring any material change to the practice’s overall financial performance.

 Want to learn more about valuations — or any other part of the practice transitions process?
-Join Chris Mayer and ADAPT’s Dr. Suzanne Ebert for a September 27 Dental Economics webinar, What Is This Practice Actually Worth?
-You will learn about the entire process and have the opportunity to ask questions.
+Chris Mayer and ADAPT’s Dr. Suzanne Ebert teamed up for a Dental Economics webinar, What Is This Practice Actually Worth?
+Watch the on-demand webinar now.